ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Returning output from triggers
 ++++++++++++++++++++++++++++++

-OOne of the powerful features of triggers is that they can also adapt the configuration in the test bed.
+One of the powerful features of triggers is that they can also adapt the configuration in the test bed.
 A trigger can achieve this by having its web service return an output as per the
 `GITB processing service API`_ specification that can modify, depending on the trigger's event type, the values for **organisation properties**, **system properties** or **conformance statement parameters**.
 In case of a JSON HTTP service, the same possibility exists by returning JSON output using the same names and structures as the `GITB processing service API`_.